 Chicken breasts are dredged in simply seasoned gluten-free or all-purpose flour the seared until golden brown and crisp.
-Sliced leeks, mushrooms, garlic, and fresh tarragon are sauteed in the same skillet then chicken broth and a touch of fresh lemon juice are added to make a quick pan sauce that’s so succulent you’ll be fighting each other for the last spoonful.
+Sliced leeks, mushrooms, garlic, and fresh tarragon are sauteed in the same skillet then chicken broth and a touch of fresh lemon juice are added to make a quick pan sauce that’s so mouthwatering you’ll be fighting each other for the last spoonful.

 The light flour coating not only gives this chicken a slight yet satisfying crunch but it also helps thicken the pan sauce that’s spiked with the flavors of fresh leeks and tarragon.
 I didn’t get into cooking with fresh herbs like thyme, tarragon, sage, and rosemary until, oh, maybe 2-3 years ago, but they add so much flavor!
 Tarragon is light, fresh, and pairs perfectly with the mushrooms and leeks, which you will just LOVE in this dish.
 I cannot sing it’s praises enough.